tschumann/sandbot/ReadMe.txt

 A. Yes, please do!

 Q. How do I build Sandbot?
-A. If you want to build yourself, use a tagged release as the head of master can be unstable.
+A. If you want to build it yourself, use a tagged release as the head of master can be unstable.
    On Windows open dlls/Sandbot-2017.sln with Visual Studio and compile it.
    On Linux install gcc-multilib and g++-multilib or your distro's equivalent packages and run make inside of dlls/